Methode Electronics (NYSE:MEI) Releases FY 2022 Earnings Guidance

 Methode Electronics (NYSE:MEI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $2.68-$2.72 for the period, compared to the consensus estimate of $3.08.
 The company issued revenue guidance of $1.16 billion-$1.16 billion, compared to the consensus revenue estimate of $1.17 billion.
 Methode Electronics also updated its FY 2023 guidance to $2.70-$3.10 EPS.

-In other Methode Electronics news, COO Joseph Elias Khoury sold 8,000 shares of the company’s stock in a transaction on Tuesday, June 28th.
-The shares were sold at an average price of $38.55, for a total value of $308,400.00.
-Following the sale, the chief operating officer now directly owns 396,420 shares of the company’s stock, valued at $15,281,991.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-4.30% of the stock is currently owned by corporate insiders.
+In related news, COO Joseph Elias Khoury sold 8,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 28th.
+The stock was sold at an average price of $38.55, for a total value of $308,400.00.
+Following the transaction, the chief operating officer now directly owns 396,420 shares of the company’s stock, valued at approximately $15,281,991.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+4.30% of the stock is owned by insiders.

-Several institutional investors have recently modified their holdings of the business.
-Citigroup Inc. raised its position in shares of Methode Electronics by 0.9% in the first quarter.
-Citigroup Inc. now owns 37,354 shares of the electronics maker’s stock worth $1,616,000 after acquiring an additional 315 shares during the period.
-Captrust Financial Advisors raised its position in shares of Methode Electronics by 29.5% during the 1st quarter.
-Captrust Financial Advisors now owns 3,824 shares of the electronics maker’s stock worth $165,000 after purchasing an additional 870 shares during the last quarter.
-Sei Investments Co. raised its holdings in Methode Electronics by 12.4% in the 1st quarter.
-Sei Investments Co. now owns 11,799 shares of the electronics maker’s stock valued at $510,000 after acquiring an additional 1,300 shares during the last quarter.
-Rhumbline Advisers raised its holdings in Methode Electronics by 1.7% in the 1st quarter.
-Rhumbline Advisers now owns 116,858 shares of the electronics maker’s stock valued at $5,054,000 after acquiring an additional 1,938 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its stake in shares of Methode Electronics by 11.4% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 32,129 shares of the electronics maker’s stock valued at $1,390,000 after buying an additional 3,279 shares during the period.
-Institutional investors and hedge funds own 95.41% of the company’s stock.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.